segin-GH/TDD-4-Embedded/README.md

 #### Executable Reminders

-If you don't know how to test a function you can use something like an executable reminder, this will help you not to forget that you have one test pending
+If you don't know how to test a function you can use something like an executable reminder, this will help you not to forget that you have one test pending.
 `IGNORE_TEST` here is an example:-

 ```c